All Products

 VPC

-Select the VPC in which you want to create the endpoint.
+Select the VPC where you want to create the endpoint.

 Security Group

-Select the security groups to associate with the endpoint elastic network interface (ENI).
-Security groups control data communication to and from the endpoint ENI.
+Select a security group to associate with the endpoint elastic network interface (ENI).
+The security group controls data communication for the endpoint ENI.

 Select the zone where the endpoint service is available, and then select a vSwitch in that zone.
-The system automatically creates an endpoint ENI in each selected vSwitch.
+The system automatically creates an endpoint ENI in the vSwitch.

-After the endpoint is created, record the generated endpoint domain name.
-You will use it later to access the Simple Message Queue (formerly MNS) service.
+After the endpoint is created, record the endpoint domain name.
+You can use this domain name to access the Simple Message Queue (formerly MNS) service.

 image